Skip to main content

 Script 1: Find the right AAAD

 “Hello.
 I live in [county] County, Tennessee.
 I am calling for help for a person who is [age].
-We need help with [meals, rides, Medicare, caregiver support, home care, or another need].
+We need help with [meals, rides, Medicare, caregiver support, home care, senior center, or another need].
 Which Area Agency on Aging and Disability serves us, and what number should I call next?”

-Script 2: Ask about meals
+Script 3: Ask about meals

 “Hello.
 I want to ask about senior meals in [county].
 Can you tell me if there are meal sites near [town], and whether home-delivered meals are open?
 What screening do you need, and is there a waiting list?”